By David Morin

 Everyone who’s not used to bars, parties and mingles feel uncomfortable in those environments.
-Some argue that we’re evolutionary hardwired to avoid situations with a lot of strangers as it could mean danger - what if they all belonged to the rivalling tribe?
+Some argue that we’re evolutionarily hardwired to avoid situations with a lot of strangers as it could mean danger – what if they all belonged to the rivaling tribe?

 I guess this sounds obvious to you presented this way.
 But when you actually see socially successful people in action it might not feel that obvious.
 If we don’t think about the work behind who they are, it’s easy to get tricked into believing that they are born that way while others are not.

 I think it’s important to be aware of the process that built their social skills and confidence.
 Just as socially successful people started of easy – so should you.

 I will now help you re-create the natural path socially successful people take to build their skills and confidence in social situations.